-Phonons, the collective excitation of the lattice vibrations, are extensively discussed in the fields of superconductivity~\cite{Bardeen1957}, thermal transport~\cite{LNB2012, Yamamoto2006, WJS2006, Strohm2005, SL2006} and nanophotonics~\cite{Dai2014, Xu2014, Rivera2019}.
-In conventional treatments, only linearly polarized lattice vibrations are considered.
-Recently, theories and experiments show that atoms in solids can undergo circularly polarized motion, indicating that phonons can carry angular momentum and exhibit chirality~\cite{ZLF2014, ZLF2015, Ueda2023, ZH2025, HYZ2018, IK2023, Juraschek2025, Juraschek2019, Ohe2024, Nabei2026, Ishito2023, CMQ2025, Takehito2025, Kishine2025, Funato2024}.
-Motivated by an analogy with magnon transport, we propose realizing the SSE by utilizing the angular momentum of chiral phonons.
-The experimental setup consists of a chiral insulator (CI) adjacent to a NM, with a temperature gradient $\nabla T$ applied perpendicular to the CI--NM interface, as shown in Fig.~\ref{setup}(a).
-The thermally activated phonon angular momentum (phAM) currents in CI are converted into electron spin currents in the adjacent NM via phonon-spin conversion between the chiral phonons in CI and the electrons in NM.
-Counterpropagating electrons with opposite spins in the NM are scattered into the same side [black dashed line with arrows in Fig.~\ref{setup}(a)].
+Phonons, the quanta of lattice vibrations, are extensively discussed in the fields of superconductivity\,\cite{Bardeen1957}, thermal transport\,\cite{LNB2012, Yamamoto2006, WJS2006, Strohm2005, SL2006}, and nanophotonics\,\cite{Dai2014, Xu2014, Rivera2019}.
+In many conventional treatments, phonons are described as linearly polarized lattice vibrations.
+Recent theoretical and experimental studies have shown that atoms in solids can undergo circularly polarized motion, indicating that phonons can carry angular momentum and exhibit chirality\,\cite{ZLF2014, ZLF2015, Ueda2023, ZH2025, HYZ2018, IK2023, Juraschek2025, Juraschek2019, Kishine2025, CMQ2025, Ishito2023}.
+Phonon chirality can give rise to a variety of intriguing transport phenomena, such as chirality-induced selectivity of phonon angular momenta\,\cite{Ohe2024}, phonon Edelstein effect\,\cite{Takehito2025}, chiral-phonon-induced spin transport\,\cite{QXX2025}, chiral-phonon diode effect\,\cite{CH2022}, orbital Seebeck effect\,\cite{Nabei2026}, and SSE due to spin-phonon conversion\,\cite{Kim2023, Funato2024, Naoki2025}.
+However, nonlinear transport phenomena associated with the chiral-phonon-mediated SSE remain largely unexplored.
+In this Letter, we employ the nonequilibrium Green's function formalism to investigate two characteristic nonlinear effects in this setting: the negative differential SSE and spin-current rectification.
+The experimental setup consists of a chiral insulator (CI) adjacent to an NM, with a temperature gradient $\nabla T$ applied perpendicular to the NM--CI interface, as shown in Fig.\,\ref{setup}.
+The thermally activated phonon angular momentum (phAM) current in the CI is converted into an electron spin current in the adjacent NM via interfacial spin-phonon conversion between the chiral phonons in the CI and the electrons in the NM.
+Counterpropagating electrons with opposite spins in the NM are scattered toward the same side [black dotted line with arrows in Fig.\,\ref{setup}(a)].
 As a result, an electron imbalance builds up between the two sides, leading to a measurable potential drop.

-\textit{Model and Hamiltonian}---In this Letter, we derive a framework to calculate the spin current in NM by the nonequilibrium Green’s function method~\cite{Jauho2008, Stefanucci2025, Jishi2013}.
-To model the SSE in the NM--CI system, we consider a two-terminal setup shown in Fig.~\ref{setup}(b).
+\textit{Model and Hamiltonian}---In this Letter, we develop a framework for calculating the spin current in an NM using the nonequilibrium Green’s function formalism\,\cite{Jauho2008, Stefanucci2025, Jishi2013}.
+To model the SSE in the NM--CI system, we consider a two-terminal setup shown in Fig.\,\ref{setup}(b).
 The total Hamiltonian reads